alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

 | : | dotted |

 The fmt argument detects the characters and sets the corresponding variables, possibly overwriting them.
 The characters can be in any order.
 The colour of the fmt sets every colour to the given input i.e. the marker fill colour, marker border colour and the line colour.
 To set the variables, a hash having characters as keys and symbol as the value is iterated over the keys checking that the character is present in the string or not.
-The code for taking fmt argument as an input is:
+The code for taking the fmt argument as input is:
 ```ruby
 COLOR_TYPES_FMT = {
   'b' => :blue,